vanallenlab/moalmanac-db/docs/referenced-schema-draft-about.md

 [Return to Table of Contents](#table-of-contents)
 ## [therapies.json](../referenced/therapies.json)
 Therapies are the therapeutics associated with therapeutic sensitivity propositions.
-Like biomarkers, all therapies are currently associated with statements as arrays with AND criteria implicitly joining them.
-Within [Variant Therapeutic Response Propositions](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/base-profiles/proposition-profiles.html#variant-therapeutic-response-proposition), only one object is accepted within the `objectTherapeutic` field and va-spec manages this by expecting a [single therapy](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/core-information-model/entities/domain-entities/therapeutics/drug.html) or a [therapy group](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/core-information-model/entities/domain-entities/therapeutics/therapy-group.html) object.

 Currently, mappings used for therapies are from the [NCI Enterprise Vocabulary Services](https://evsexplore.semantics.cancer.gov/evsexplore/).
 Extensions used are `therapy_strategy`, from the current version of the database, and `therapy_type`, which is the [type of cancer treatment from cancer.gov](https://www.cancer.gov/about-cancer/treatment/types).

-At the moment [dereference.py](../utils/dereference.py) does not format therapies into a therapy group if more than one therapy is listed under `therapies`.

 Each record is a dictionary with the fields:
 - `id` (int): an integer id for the record.